12 Things to Consider When Designing a Website

 3. Effective Color Scheme

-Color is one of the most important aspects of designing a website.
+Colour is one of the most important aspects of designing a website.
 It can help lead visitors to take action, guide them through your content and draw their attention to what matters most.
-If you’re working on an e-commerce site or have other goals in mind for that matter, it’s essential that you choose colors that work together effectively.
+If you’re working on an e-commerce site or have other goals in mind for that matter, you must choose colors that work together effectively.

-Color scheme consistency will help users understand how different sections of your site relate to one another and make it easier for them to navigate between pages.
-One way you can accomplish this is by using similar colors throughout an entire website (for example, using red as an accent color across all pages).
+Colour scheme consistency will help users understand how different sections of your site relate to one another and make it easier for them to navigate between pages.
+One way you can accomplish this is by using similar colours throughout an entire website (for example, using red as an accent colour across all pages).
 You could also set up color schemes for specific types of content like product pages versus blogs or contact forms etc.

 4. Branding